This Website’s Purpose

 By Wade Frazier

 I began writing about my adventures in alternative energy soon after I staggered out of Ventura, California in 1990, after we had our lives shattered by the people who run the world.
 They wiped us out after my former partner, Dennis Lee, refused about a billion-dollar offer for us to cease our pursuit of free energy.
 I eventually learned that our treatment was only slightly more extreme than their typical efforts to keep their grip over humanity, because we were more of a “threat” to the world’s power structure than most alternative energy efforts.
 When I left Ventura, it culminated a ten-year process of gradual disillusionment and awakening.
-Free energy technology already exists, but is controlled by that world-dominating group, whom I call the “Big Boys” in my work.
+Free energy technology already exists, but is controlled by that world-dominating group, whom I call the “Global Controllers” in my work.

-The writing and research that I have performed since 1990 was far less stressful than the mayhem that I survived with Dennis, but my goal has always been the same: averting global catastrophe, healing the planet and perhaps ushering in a new epoch of the human journey, one where we live in heaven-on-earth and relinquish the tired games of survival and exploitation that have largely defined the human journey until now.
+The writing and research that I have performed since 1990 was far less stressful than the mayhem that I survived with Dennis, but my goal has always been the same: averting global catastrophe, healing the planet and perhaps ushering in a new epoch of the human journey, one where we live in heaven on Earth and relinquish the tired games of survival and exploitation that have largely defined the human journey until now.

 When our ordeal in Ventura ended, I realized that whatever I had been taught about my world was probably incorrect, and I spent long years comparing my institutional indoctrination to my adult researches.
 I discovered that most of what I “learned” while young was a purposeful indoctrination; the goal seemed to be inculcating me with delusions so I could be easily manipulated.
 The purveyed delusions were rooted in various scarcity-based paradigms.
 If I participated in the system and became one of its “winners,” ample material and egocentric rewards would be mine.
 The system could be fairly subtle in its methods, while some manipulations seem ludicrously heavy-handed in retrospect, such as the idolatry of pledging allegiance to a flag, which I was forced into doing as a schoolboy.